alexromanov/alexromanov.github.io/_posts/2022-10-30-choose-your-language.md

 date:   2022-10-30 09:00:00 +0300
 author: "Oleksandr Romanov"
 image: "img/20221030/choice.jpg"
 description: "How to choose language for automation?
-Does it worth to change between langauges and tech stack?"
+Does it worth to change between languages and tech stacks?"
 summary: "How to choose language for automation?
-Does it worth to change between langauges and tech stack?"
+Does it worth to change between languages and tech stacks?"
 header-img: "img/20221030/choice.jpg"

 ---